Xakkusu/PP5-mildew-detection/README.md

   Tasks:
   - Create a hypotheses page
   - Create content for the hypotheses page
-- As a client I can look into the models metrics into detail so that I understand the model, its metrics, its performance and how it works.
+- As a client I can look into the models metrics in detail so that I understand the model, its metrics, its performance and how it works.

   Tasks:
   - Create a metric page